wcjohnchen/capstoneProject3/README.md

 IV.
 Time Series

 The delay departure time data was averaged monthly and split into train and test sets, 80:20.
 A sliding window of previous 66 months were used to predict future 24 months.
 Lag time = 1.
-Mean absolute percentage error (MAPE) was calculated on test predictions.
+Mean absolute percentage error (MAPE) was calculated for test predictions.